gbeltrao/squidex-docs/01-getting-started/01-developing.md

 2. `npm i` (Install all dependencies for the management UI)
 3. `npm rebuild node-sass --force`
 4. `npm run dev` (Runs the webpack vdev server)

+Optionally:

-5. Optionally: `npm test` (Runs the unit tests and listens for changes)
+5. `npm test` (Runs the unit tests and listens for changes)
-6. Optionally: `npm run test:coverage` (Runs the unit tests and calculates the test coverage).
+6. `npm run test:coverage` (Runs the unit tests and calculates the test coverage).

 ### How to run the Website?